janeezy/janeezy/README.md

   </div>

   Hey there! 👋 I'm Jane Duru, a self-taught front-end engineer ready to make an impact.
-With less than a year of experience, I've already achieved a lot and I'm hungry for more opportunities to develop my programming skills.
+With a working experience, I've already achieved a lot and I'm hungry for more opportunities to develop my programming skills.

   🚀 Passionate about Growth: I love contributing to larger development teams and taking on exciting freelance projects.